Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 In this work, the following urban spaces will be defined as Scenic Locations:
 Parks, Museums, Memorials, and Historical-Cultural Heritage sites, as designated by the Porto Alegre City Hall.
 Parks and squares are considered Recreational Locations, while museums, memorials, and historical-cultural heritage sites are considered Historical Locations.
 The coordinates were obtained by manually pinning the locations on Google Maps.

-## Step 3 - Compute the Gravitacional Index
+## Step 3 - Computing the Gravitacional Index

 This index was based on Carlino & Saiz paper https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1293550.
 The index is constructed as bellow: